 Many people have an air conditioner with high cool vs low cool speeds, meaning that they feature two set speeds to cool your house controlled by the thermostat.
+This is also true for the leading through-the-wall air conditioners.
 The cooling speeds on these units cannot be changed or altered in any way, even on the best air conditioners, so you won’t end up with a cooler home any quicker if you set your thermostat lower.

-High and low fan speeds, also referred to as high and low cool on AC units, are designed to operate for different reasons.
-When you run your air conditioning on high or low cool, your unit has varying effects on the moisture levels in the air, cost of operation, and the sound produced.
+High and low fan speeds, which can sometimes cause your air conditioner to squeal, also referred to as high and low cool on AC units, are designed to operate for different reasons.
+When you run your air conditioning on high or low cool, your unit has varying effects on the moisture levels in the air, the cost of operation, and the sound produced.

 Run your AC on its low-speed setting when it’s humid to reduce the moisture in the air.

-Before selecting high-speed or low-speed fans, consider the outdoor temperatures, the temperature inside, and the desired cold temperatures.
+Before selecting high-speed or low-speed fans, consider the outdoor temperatures, the indoor temperature, and the desired cold temperature for your comfort level.
 If you wish to attain a slightly cooler environment or already have an AC unit, consider getting a new air conditioner vs a ceiling fan.

-Low fan speeds more efficiently cool your house on days with high humidity.
+Low fan speeds more efficiently cool your house on days with high humidity levels.
 As the air passes through the AC unit, the AC removes some moisture.
-The lower speed provides extended time for this process to occur.
+The slower air movement extends the time for this process to occur.

 Similarly, the fan will use high cool when more cooling is needed, reducing the air conditioner’s overall running time.